-The procedures outlined below summarize the basic steps to be taken when in cases of academic integrity violations by graduate students.
-Please note that the university’s full policy and related procedures should be read on the VPAA web pages: http://www.villanova.edu/vpaa/office/facultyservices/policies/integrity/policy.htm.
+The procedures outlined below summarize the basic steps taken when in cases of academic integrity violations by graduate students.
+Please note that the university’s full policy and related procedures should be read on the Provost website.

-1. The professor of the course completes the academic integrity violation form found on the VPAA web pages to report the incident to the Department Chair and Graduate Program Director. http://www.villanova.edu/vpaa/office/form.htm
+1. The professor of the course completes the academic integrity violation form to report the incident to the Department Chair and Graduate Program Director.

 2. The Chair or Director forwards the report and supporting documentation to the Dean of Graduate Studies.

-3. If the grade in the course has brought the student’s overall GPA to below a 3.0, then the student should also be placed on academic probation.
-However, this should be a separate letter written by the department discussing only the GPA and the grades needed to bring the GPA back up to 3.0.
-The academic integrity violation and academic probation must be dealt with as separate matters.
+3. If the grade in the course has brought the student’s overall GPA to below a 3.0, then the student will be placed on academic probation.
+The academic integrity violation and academic probation will be dealt with as separate matters.

 5. The student receives this letter from the Dean and must either return it with a signature admitting responsibility within 5 business days, or notify the Graduate Dean that they plan to appeal.
 An appeal goes directly from the student to Dr. Craig Wheeland, the University’s Academic Integrity Officer.

-6. If the Dean’s office receives the signed copy of the letter (i.e. the student accepts responsibility) or if the student does not reply within 5 business days, responsibility is assumed, and the Dean will send the student a letter specifying the steps to be followed:
+6. If the Dean’s office receives the signed copy of the letter (i.e. the student accepts responsibility) or if the student does not reply within 5 business days, responsibility is assumed, and the Dean will send the student a letter specifying the steps to be followed, which typically are:

 b) The student will write a letter of apology to the faculty member.